 In the West, most people use teriyaki to refer to the sauce used on the meat – chicken, pork, and beef is much more common.
 A teriyaki hub developed in Seattle, Washington, where at one point more than 80 restaurants boasted “teriyaki” in their name.

 This recipe calls for beef, but you can certainly experiment with other meats or fish.

 Teriyaki typically contains soy sauce, mirin (a rice wine) and sugar, but a brief search reveals many variations on the theme.

-Other common sweeteners you might find in teriyaki include honey and brown sugar, with ginger, garlic and red pepper thrown in to spice things up.
+Other common sweeteners you might find in traditional teriyaki include honey and brown sugar, with ginger, garlic and red pepper thrown in to spice things up.
 Cornstarch is sometimes used to thicken the sauce.

 As you can probably tell, a traditionally prepared teriyaki sauce can wreak havoc on your immune system.
-Thankfully, it’s easy to enjoy teriyaki without all the inflammation by swapping sugars for applesauce and using coconut aminos instead of soy sauce.
+Thankfully, it’s easy to enjoy teriyaki without all the inflammation by trading sugars for applesauce, eliminating the spices, and using coconut aminos instead of soy sauce.

 - 2 Tablespoons of coconut aminos (30 ml)